 Digestive problems during menstruation: is this normal?

-Do you feel bloated, heavy, tired and have a tightness in your lower abdomen?
-You are probably suffering from digestive problems during your period.
+Feeling bloated, heavy, tired and tugging in your lower abdomen?
+You're probably suffering from digestive problems during your period.

 Why do digestive disorders occur during menstruation?

-It is estimated that 80% of women suffer from premenstrual syndrome (PMS).
-PMS is a set of symptoms that occur a week or even a few days before the first day of your period.
-PMS symptoms vary from woman to woman, but the most common symptoms include sore breasts, acne, psychological symptoms such as irritability, anxiety, stress and sadness.
-And among these PMS symptoms are also the famous digestive disorders.
+An estimated 80% of women suffer from premenstrual syndrome (PMS).
+PMS is a set of symptoms that occur a week or even a few days before the first day of menstruation.
+PMS symptoms vary from woman to woman, but among the most common are sore breasts, acne, and psychological symptoms such as irritability, anxiety, stress and sadness.
+And among these PMS symptoms are the notorious digestive disorders.

-It is the hormonal fluctuations that affect the intestines and create these famous digestive problems.
-Before the arrival of the period, the level of progesterone increases, which will create bloating and constipation.
-Hormonal fluctuations also modify the intestinal flora, which can lead to flatulence.
-At the beginning of menstruation, prostaglandins take control: they allow the expulsion of the uterine mucosa.
-But these hormones also disperse outside the uterus to the intestines, which can create those famous episodes of diarrhea at the beginning of the period.
+Hormonal fluctuations influence the intestines and create these notorious digestive problems.
+Before the onset of menstruation, progesterone levels rise, causing bloating and constipation.
+Hormonal fluctuations also modify intestinal flora, leading to flatulence.
+At the start of menstruation, prostaglandins take control, enabling the uterine mucosa to be expelled.
+But these hormones also spread outside the uterus to the intestines, which can lead to those famous episodes of diarrhoea at the start of the period.

 What types of digestive problems are associated with menstruation?

-Digestive problems evolve with the cycle and hormonal fluctuations before and during your period.
+Digestive disorders evolve with the cycle and hormonal fluctuations before and during menstruation.
 Of course, not all women are affected by these genes.

 Diarrhea and menstruation

-At the very beginning of menstruation with the production of prostaglandin, a hormone responsible for the muscular contractions necessary for the expulsion of the endometrium (uterine mucous membrane) will cause diarrhea during menstruation.
-Indeed, the prostaglandin hormone will also act on the muscles of the digestive tract, which can cause diarrhea.
+At the very start of menstruation, the production of prostaglandin, the hormone responsible for the muscular contractions needed to expel the endometrium (uterine mucosa), causes diarrhea during menstruation.
+The hormone prostaglandin also acts on the muscles of the digestive tract, which can cause diarrhoea.

-Some women also experience heartburn before they get their period.
-This is because progesterone increases before your period, which will create bloating and change your gut flora.
-You may also experience other symptoms before your period, such as the famous "pre-menstrual rumbling stomach".
+Some women also experience heartburn before their period.
+This is due to an increase in progesterone before the period, which creates bloating and alters the intestinal flora.
+You may also experience other symptoms before your period, such as the famous "pre-menstrual rumbling tummy".

 Gas and flatulence during your period

 During your period, you may also experience gas and flatulence.
-This is also due to the secretion of progesterone which, as explained above, creates bloating, gas and changes the intestinal flora.
-This usually results in a bloated belly during menstruation.
+The latter is also due to the secretion of progesterone, which, as explained above, creates bloating and gas and modifies the intestinal flora.
+This generally results in a swollen belly during menstruation.

-If at the beginning of your period you can more easily be subject to diarrhea, a few days before the beginning of your period, it is common to be subject to constipation with the increase in blood concentration of progesterone.
-With the hormonal change, the transit will be slowed down, which leads to stagnation of food in the digestive tract as well as fermentation and therefore possible bloating and constipation.
+If at the start of your period you can more easily be prone to diarrhoea, a few days before the start of your period, it's common to be prone to constipation with the increase in progesterone blood concentration.
+With the hormonal change, transit slows down, causing food to stagnate in the digestive tract and ferment, leading to possible bloating and constipation.

-What are the remedies for digestive disorders during menstruation?
+What remedies are available for digestive problems during menstruation?

-Even though digestive disorders before menstruation are very unpleasant, there are fortunately solutions to make the symptoms less unpleasant or even disappear.
+Although digestive problems before the menstrual period are very unpleasant, there are fortunately solutions available to make the symptoms less unpleasant or even disappear.

-Some hormonal contraceptives can help reduce period pain.
-Some medications such as antispasmodics can help reduce painful spasms.
+Certain hormonal contraceptives can help reduce menstrual pain.
+Certain medications, such as antispasmodics, can help reduce painful spasms.

-If you have pain during your period, you can use medicines like paracetamol or ibuprofen.
-If the pain is too severe, consult your doctor.
+If you experience pain during your period, you can use medications such as paracetamol or ibuprofen.
+If the pain is too intense, consult your doctor.

 Natural treatments

-Diet plays a very important role in the overall well-being of the cycle.
-So if you are prone to digestive problems before or during your period, adapting your diet is the solution to adopt.
-Encourage a good intake of fiber by eating more healthily and limiting foods that are too fatty.
-An anti-inflammatory diet also allows for better digestive comfort.
-Also remember to chew your food well to facilitate digestion.
+Diet plays a very important role in the overall well-being of your cycle.
+So, if you're prone to digestive problems before or during your period, adapting your diet is the way to go.
+Encourage a good intake of fiber by eating more healthily and limiting excessively fatty foods.
+An anti-inflammatory diet also helps to improve digestive comfort.
+Remember, too, to chew your food well to facilitate digestion.

-Practicing a sports during your period (if you can) will also help stimulate intestinal transit and protect your belly from digestive problems.
+Practicing a sport during your period (if you can) also helps stimulate intestinal transit and protect your belly from digestive disorders.

-You can also use essential oils to reduce menstrual painYou can also use essential oils to reduce menstrual pain, to relax your muscles or to facilitate your transit and digestion.
+You can also use essential oils to reduce menstrual painYou can also use essential oils to reduce menstrual pain, relax your muscles and ease transit and digestion.

-Finally, the dry hot water bottle remains a must-have if you have stomach pain during your period.
+Finally, the dry hot water bottle remains a must-have if you have stomach ache during your period.

-When should I consult my doctor about digestive problems during my period?
+When should you consult your doctor about menstrual digestive problems?

-As with menstrual pain, if your digestive problems are too severe and prevent you from living a normal life, consult your doctor.
-Similarly, if your symptoms worsen over time, see your doctor.
-These health problems should not be a taboo subject: talk about them with a professional specialist so that you can find a solution to these ailments!
+As with menstrual pain, if your digestive problems are too severe and prevent you from leading a normal life, consult your doctor.
+Similarly, if your symptoms worsen over the years, consult your doctor.
+These health problems shouldn't be a taboo subject: discuss them with a specialist professional so that you can find a solution to these ailments!

 Why does my stomach hurt when I have my period?

-The period before your period and during your period is often a source of pain.
-It is the contractions of the uterus due to the expulsion of the endometrium that will create these pains.
+The period before and during your period is often a source of pain.
+The pain is caused by contractions of the uterus as the endometrium is expelled.

-Digestive problems during the period are very common.
+Digestive problems during menstruation are very common.
 They include bloating, gas and flatulence, constipation, diarrhea and heartburn.

 Why do I have gas during my period?

-It is the increase in progesterone levels before and during your period that will create bloating and gas.
+It's the increase in progesterone levels before and during the period that will create bloating and gas.

-- Swollen belly during periods: what causes bloating?
+- A bloated stomach during your period: what causes bloating?

-- Nausea during and before your period: a premenstrual symptom
+- Nausea during and before menstruation: a premenstrual symptom